Structural Complexities of Matching Mechanisms: Options-Effect Complexity

-Next, we explore a more involved application.
-We consider natural extension of the notion of the menu to a \emph{pair} of applicants: the set of institutions to which that pair might match (before the preference list of either of the two applicants is known).
-A simple corollary of \autoref{thrm:type-to-menu-TTC} shows that this set of pairs requires $\Omega(n^2)$ bits to represent for $\TTC$.
-However, the construction of $\UnrejGr$ in \autoref{sec:type-to-menu-DA} (and the fact that this construction already treats $d_*$ and $d_\dagger$ symmetrically) already tells us that this set of pairs can be represented in $\widetilde O(n)$ bits.
+We now explore an application of the combinatorial structure we uncovered in \autoref{sec:type-to-menu-DA}, namely, the un-rejection graph $\UnrejGr$.
+We consider the notion of a ``pairwise menu'', the natural extension of the notion of the menu to a pair of applicants.
+Specifically, we characterize the set of institutions $(h_*,h_\dagger)$ to which a pair of applicants $(d_*,d_\dagger)$ might match to, holding $P_{-\{d_*,d_\dagger\}}$ fixed.
+A simple corollary of \autoref{thrm:type-to-menu-TTC} shows that this set of pairs requires $\Omega(n^2)$ bits to represent for $\TTC$, but \autoref{thrm:type-to-menu-DA} implies this requires $\widetilde O(n)$ bits for $\DA$.
 This next theorem shows something even stronger: that this set of pairs has a simple and natural characterization in terms of $\UnrejGr$.
-Interestingly, the proof will use nothing about $\APDA$ except for its strategyproofness; all other reasoning concerns combinatorial arguments regarding the representation $\UnrejGr$.

 \begin{theorem} Fix any priorities $Q$, applicants $S = \{d_*, d_\dagger\}$, and preferences and $P_{-S} = P_{- \{d_*,d_\dagger\}}$.
 Let $\UnrejGr$ be defined with respect to $S$ and $P_{-S}$ as in \autoref{sec:type-to-menu}.
 Then, for any pair $(h_*, h_\dagger)\in\Insts\times\Insts$, the following are equivalent: \begin{enumerate}[label=(\roman*)] \itemsep0em \item There exists $P_*, P_\dagger$ such that $\mu(d_*)=h_*$ and $\mu(d_\dagger)=h_\dagger$, where $\mu = \APDA_Q(P_*, P_\dagger, P_{-S})$. \item $(d_*, h_*)$ and $(d_\dagger,h_\dagger)$ are nodes in $\UnrejGr$ and are not comparable under $\trianglelefteq$. \end{enumerate} \end{theorem} \begin{proof} ($(ii)\implies(i)$) First, suppose that $(d_*, h_*), (d_\dagger,h_\dagger) \in \UnrejGr$, but are not comparable under $\trianglelefteq$.
 Consider $P_{d_*} = \{ h_* \}$ and $P_{d_\dagger} = \{ h_\dagger \}$.
 The results of \autoref{sec:type-to-menu-DA} directly show that for each $i \in \{*,\dagger\}$, we have $\stabmatch_{d_i}(P_i) = h_i$, hence $h_i \in \Menu_{d_i}(P_{S - \{d_i\}}, P_{-S})$ by the fact that $(d_*,h_*)$ and $(d_\dagger,h_\dagger)$ are incomparable, hence $\mu(d_i) = h_i$.